Licensed to practice in Colorado and accepts 11 insurances. Specializes in Addiction, Personality Disorders, Trauma and PTSD and 10 more.

 New to Grow

 Our first session will include the intake and questions about you and what problems you want help working through in therapy to help guide treatment.
 I also like learning about what has worked for you in the past and what has not been helpful in working through problems, and what style works best for you.
-This session will also focus on gaining understanding about your current life, culture, values and situations, your strengths, successes and interests which help with growth and positive changes.
 We will go over any expectations we have for each other, length of treatment, and review what I have to report by law and answer any questions you may have.

 I am able to serve most clients and connect with folks where they are at.
-The clients who tend to report working best with me are often those who are diagnosed with personality disorders, men and women who are middle aged or older, and clients who are focused on working toward their therapy goals and who are change-oriented.
-I have worked well with clients from most backgrounds, ages and with most diagnoses.
+The clients who tend to report working best with me are often those who are diagnosed with personality disorders, folks with addictions, men and women who are middle aged or older.
+I have had a lot of positive feedback from folks with these diagnoses and seen a lot of stabilization of symptoms.

 Other specialties